 Dental Exams & Cleanings

-At Silvertooth Family Dental, we provide comprehensive dental exams and cleanings for patients of all ages.
-We recommend that our patients visit us every six months for routine checkups.
+At Silvertooth and Whinery Family Dental, we offer comprehensive dental exams and cleanings for patients of all ages.
+Our team of dental professionals recommends that our patients visit us every six months for routine checkups.
+During your visit, we will thoroughly examine your teeth and gums for any signs of decay, cavities, or gum disease.
+We will also remove any plaque or tartar buildup through a thorough cleaning to ensure optimal oral health.

 Dental Exam